eclipse-mosaic/mosaic.website/content/docs/visualization/_index.md

 ---

-To get a simple and instant impression of a simulation or to get an idea of how fast it runs or where a simulation is located, the WebSocket Visualizer was created.
+To get a simple and instant impression of a simulation or to get an idea of how fast it runs or where a simulation is located, the 2D Visualizer was created.
 It runs in the browser and shows an OpenLayers Map with markers, indicating the positions of all vehicles, as well as overall the simulation progresses.

-{{< figure src="images/mosaicwebsocketvisualizer.png" title="Red vehicles are sending messages and green vehicles are receiving messages at that specific point of time in the simulation." numbered="true" >}}
+{{< figure src="images/mosaic2dvisualizer.png" title="Red vehicles are sending messages and green vehicles are receiving messages at that specific point of time in the simulation." numbered="true" >}}

 To start the visualization, simply open the `tools/web/visualizer.html` in your browser.
 As soon as the page has finished loading all of its content, it starts trying to connect to the WebSocket created by